How It Works¶

 Multi-Agent Isolation¶

 OpenClaw supports multiple agents (e.g., main, work).
-The plugin provides automatic per-agent isolation:
+The plugin provides automatic isolation based on workspace directories:

 | Agent | Memory Directory | Collection |